 Two Copyrights, Six Royalty Types

 There are two copyrights inherent in a recorded composition or song.
-One copyright is the master recording copyright; the actual sound recording, while the other is the compositional copyright, also known as publishing (the underlying music and lyrics).
-You would think musicians, publishers, labels and artists could only collect two royalty types from these two copyrights, but in fact, there are up to six types of royalties that can be generated from these copyrights.
+One copyright is the recording copyright; the actual sound recording, while the other is the compositional copyright, also known as publishing (the underlying music and lyrics).
+You would think musicians, publishers, labels, and artists could only collect two royalty types from these two copyrights, but in fact, there are up to six types of royalties that can be generated from these copyrights.

-A compositional copyright can generate four royalty types; mechanical royalties, performance royalties, micro-sync royalties, and print royalties.
+Compositional copyright can generate four royalty types; mechanical royalties, performance royalties, micro-sync royalties, and print royalties.